Our Student group serves the interests of students in law,

 to the development of environmental law as a volunteer through the groups and

-We currently have two student advisers who bridge the gap
+We have two student advisors who bridge the gap

 between our student members and UKELA's senior management team.
-Their role
+They keep our Council up to date with student activity and keep you

 informed about forthcoming competitions, opportunities and events via this

-page, Facebook and Twitter and promoting the benefits of membership to students
+page, Facebook and Twitter.
+They also promote the benefits of membership to students